 More than two thirds of the respondents answer it preferable to hold the next Workshop face-to-face, expecting more active participation and more interaction, while others prefer hybrid (face -to-face and virtual) or on-line.
 Some respondents pointed out the advantage of on-line and hybrid style of workshop as broader participation despite the distance and difficulty of travel.
-The most voices provided in the survey wish to have sufficient time for mutual discussion among participants.
+The most voices provided in the survey wish to have sufficient time What is your preferred platform for participating the next ODA Evaluation Workshop?

+for mutual discussion among participants.
 These shall be understood that participants value the significance of gathering to learn together and exchange views with the participants who have similar roles and responsibilities in other countries.